-In this article we look at the key things to be aware of in terms of redundancy and restructuring:
+In this article we look at the key things to be aware of if you are contemplating making redundancies within your organisation.

-There are times when, such as now, extremely difficult financial circumstances arise, the economy falters and as well as the risks faced by your company, there is an opportunity of making some important decisions to restructure, remodel or refocus what you do, and even where you do it.
+There are times when, such as now, extremely difficult financial circumstances arise, the economy falters and as well as the risks faced by your organisation, there is an opportunity to reflect and make some important decisions to restructure, remodel or refocus what you do, and even where you do it.

-Strictly speaking, whilst this sort of dismissal may be referred to as a “redundancy”, it may amount to a dismissal for “some other substantial reason (SOSR)”.
+Whilst these actions may fall within the scope of a redundancy, there are strict legal tests to be met and a restructure may fall short of satisfying them.
+A dismissal in this scenario may amount to a dismissal for ’some other substantial reason’ (SOSR).
 SOSR is one of the potentially fair reasons for dismissal.
-It is a “catch all” reason that allows an employers to dismiss an employee when none of the other potentially fair reasons apply.
-Some employers may use it as a reason to avoid paying a statutory redundancy payment, but due care and legal advice should be taken into consideration.
+It is a ‘catch all’ reason that allows an employers to dismiss an employee when none of the other potentially fair reasons apply.
+Some employers may use it as a reason to avoid paying a statutory redundancy payment, but tribunals will be live to the use of SOSR to avoid legal obligations.
+Due care and legal advice should therefore be taken into consideration.

 Whether your organisation is large or small, fairness and reasonableness are key to ensuring that the process does not result in disputes.
 A sound business plan is extremely useful to show that the redundancy is genuine, and the sharing of information, consulting and giving the employee the opportunity of being heard are all key.
 Larger and more well-resourced organisations would be expected to have a more practised and well-defined process.

-If the number of people who carry out the same or similar work in your organisation is being reduced, then you need to establish a fair way of grouping the affected employees so that you can compare each to the other to decide who will be dismissed and who will stay.
-This process of grouping is also known as “pooling”.
+If the number of people who carry out the same or similar work in your organisation is being reduced (but not eliminated entirely), then you need to establish a fair way of grouping the affected employees so that you can compare each to the other to decide who will be dismissed and who will stay.
+This process of grouping is also known as ‘pooling’.

 An unfair pool is often the starting point for a dispute.
 You can pool employees who are doing different or similar functions as well as those who are doing exactly the same functions.

 It is extremely important, however, that you have thought carefully about putting employees into the same pool and this should be because of some business reason such as making processes of production more efficient.
-Ultimately, the law expects your decision as to how you are pooling employees to be reasonable.
-You can also pick out an employee who has a unique role and make him/her redundant without pooling with others, if their work has reduced to an unviable level or can be done in a different way rather than by that person.
+Ultimately, the law expects your decision as to how you are pooling employees to be reasonable and provided you can demonstrate a fair rationale for your decision, a tribunal will generally be reluctant to interfere with how an employer has devised its selection.

-Similarly, in these days of remote working, you will be open to challenge as to why you have not looked at the business as a whole and pooled together all the employees doing the same functions even if they are at different sites.
+Do bear in mind that employees at risk of redundancy will be looking to make the pool as wide as possible, to reduce their chances of being selected.
+Particular in these days of remote working, you may be open to challenge as to why you have not looked at the business as a whole and pooled together all the employees doing the same functions even if they are at different sites.

 Information and Consultation